rafid-2020331095/research-paper-rag-assessment/PULL_REQUEST_TEMPLATE.md

 ## 🎯 Design Decisions

 ### 1) Chunking Strategy
-- Approach: Section-aware chunking with sentence boundaries; ~1000-token-equivalent chars per chunk, ~200-token-equivalent overlap, carrying section name and page number.
+- Approach: Section-aware chunking with sentence boundaries; section-based chunks with a target of ~1200 tokens, a maximum of 1800 tokens, a minimum of 300 tokens, and ~60 tokens of overlap, preserving sentence boundaries and page numbers.
 - Rationale: Preserves semantic and structural context, improving retrieval precision and citation fidelity.
 - Trade-off: Slightly higher indexing time and storage for overlap.

 ### 2) Retrieval Method
-- Approach: Cosine similarity search in Qdrant; optional filtering by `paper_id` or `paper_filenames` (resolved to ids).
+- Approach: Cosine similarity search in Qdrant;filtering by `paper_id` or `paper_filenames`.
 Payload includes rich metadata for downstream citation.
 - Rationale: Keeps retrieval simple and fast; payload richness enables grounded answers without extra DB round-trips.
 - Trade-off: No learned re-ranking; relies on embedding quality and chunking.